lmagyar/homeassistant-addon-mariadb-inmemory/mariadb/DOCS.md

 Database name, e.g., `homeassistant`.
 Multiple are allowed.

+> ---
+>
+> **Important!**
+>
+> ---
+>
-**Note:** Use the default database name `homeassistant` to create modified, storage engine compatible database schema before recorder starts (and tries to create a schema that the storage engine can't handle).
+> Use the default database name `homeassistant` to automatically create modified, storage engine compatible database schema when the add-on starts (ie. before recorder tries to connect and tries to create a schema that the storage engine can't handle).

 ### Option: `logins` (required)